Simsreal/simulator/README.md

 #### Newtonsoft.Json
 1. In menu, click `Nuget -> Manage NuGet Packages`
 2. Search for `Newtonsoft.Json` and click `Install` button to install `Newtonsoft.Json`.

+Now, click `Assets -> Reimport All` to reimport all the assets.

 ### MJCF Import
 1. In menu, click `Assets -> Import MJCF scene`